Workplace adaptability skills: 6 to build at work today

 There aren't many things guaranteed in life, but change is one of them.

-When you show adaptability, you demonstrate that you’re able to handle anything that comes your way.
-Adaptability is a soft skill that likely won’t make it onto your LinkedIn profile, but it’s often one of the first things your boss looks for when they’re considering you for a promotion or developing you as a leader
+When you show adaptability, you demonstrate that you can handle anything that comes your way.
+Adaptability is a soft skill that likely won't make it onto your LinkedIn profile, but it's often one of the first things your boss looks for when they're considering you for a promotion or developing you as a leader.

 Here's what can happen as you become more adaptable:

-1. You’ll build resilience.
-Challenging yourself doesn’t just help hone problem-solving skills—it actually changes your brain.
-One way to become more adaptable is to practice facing different sets of challenges and coming up with unique solutions for each.
-As you continue to face and bounce back from challenge after challenge, you’ll begin to teach your brain that nothing is insurmountable.
+1. You'll build resilience.
+Challenging yourself doesn't just help hone problem-solving skills; developing adaptability skills fundamentally reshapes how we think and respond to change.
+According to Harvard Business Review's 2025 analysis of over 1,000 occupations, foundational skills like adaptability are now more critical than ever, with soft skills driving successful job transitions and career resilience.
+As you continue to face and bounce back from challenge after challenge, you'll begin to teach your brain that nothing is insurmountable.

 2. It sets you apart.
 Adaptable people stand out.
-Instead of feeling stressed under pressure or getting overwhelmed, try finding new approaches and solutions to the problem at hand.
 Use brainstorming techniques to help you think outside the box and come up with creative solutions.
-Not only will you become more confident, but you’ll also learn to trust yourself to make difficult decisions and show that you’re a go-to person for more difficult decisions.
+Not only will you become more confident, but you'll also learn to trust yourself to make difficult decisions.

 3. Adaptability feels good.
 Change at work can be stressful.
-But as you become more adaptable, you’ll start to look for and find solutions more easily.
+But as you become more adaptable, you'll start to find solutions more easily.
 Optimism will become your default.
-You might find situations that used to stress you out are now exciting or fun to work on.

-4. You’ll build a sought-after leadership skill.
+4. You'll build a sought-after leadership skill.
 When you're adaptable, you can guide your team through different challenges and develop critical thinking skills.
-You’re able to accept and acknowledge how each team member is different, so you can communicate more effectively.
-All of which are desired leadership qualities
+All of which are desired leadership qualities.

 5. It boosts productivity.
-When you spend less time worrying about what’s happening in a project, you have more time to think about how to move it forward and take action.
-As you put more time and energy into these actionable items, you can also help your team become more efficient.
+When you spend less time worrying about what's happening in a project, you have more time to think about how to move it forward.
+As you put more time and energy into actionable items, you can also help your team become more efficient.

 Read: The difference between hard skills and soft skills: Examples from 14 Asana team members